An Information-Theoretic Approach to Understanding Transformers' In-Context Learning of Variable-Order Markov Chains: INTRODUCTION

+Although VOMCs still have finite memory, each new symbol may depend on suffixes consisting of different numbers of previous symbols, i.e., the length of the memory may vary.
+For example, in the sentence below,

+``variety'' and ``summarization'' can be modeled as depending naturally (only) on their respective underlined suffixes of different lengths.
+The inherent structural learning component makes it considerably more challenging, and the naive strategy of adopting an FOMC-based approach is highly sample-inefficient.

+Instead of pretraining dynamics, we focus on the ICL accuracy as more in-context examples are given, i.e., the finite in-context sample performance.
+The well-known context-tree weighting algorithm (CTW) \citep{willems1995context}, originally developed in the information theory community for universal data compression, is in fact Bayesian optimal for the in-context inference task.
+This is because the underlying core component of the CTW algorithm estimates the next token probability distribution -- essentially the same task the transformers perform for ICL. \cite{kontoyiannis2022bayesian} provided a more detailed analysis of the algorithm from a Bayesian inference perspective; earlier work along the Bayesian view can be found in \cite{matsushima1994bayes,matsushima2002class}.
+The connection between ICL and data compression is not entirely surprising, given the recent empirical study \citep{deletang2023language} showing LLMs' superior performance on various compression tasks.

+We empirically observed that one-layer transformers cannot learn VOMCs, but those with two or more layers can learn VOMCs and track the performance of the optimal CTW algorithm closely, with more layers providing small but noticeable improvements.
+Moreover, attention-only networks suffer materially.
+We then consider explicit transformer constructions to explain these findings.
+The CTW algorithm has a recursive structure, which poses a challenge in the transformers' condensed parallel computation pipeline.
+To resolve this, we first identify an alternative representation of the CTW algorithm, and then construct a transformer with $D+2$ layers, which can learn VOMC of maximum order $D$ in context.
+The construction relies on the feedforward layers, which explain why attention-only networks perform poorly on VOMCs.

-The CTW algorithm relies heavily on counting the occurrences of suffixes of varying lengths to determine the blending coefficients, and a significant component of our transformer construction is for such counting in the second layer.
-Given its importance, we postulate that 2-layer transformers perform well because such information already allows close-to-optimal blending.
-We propose such a simple 2-layer transformer, by providing one feed-forward (FF) layer with the probability estimates and the corresponding counts directly.
-The FF layer's role then largely reduces to approximating the proper blending coefficients.
-We implement several synthetic transformer layers and show that the hybrid transformers can mostly match the ICL performance of transformers.
-This construction provides an explanation for 2-layer transformers to perform well in ICL-VOMC, and also for the superior performance on non-CTW-priors.
-More interestingly, some of these synthetic transformers can perform even better despite the much-reduced parameter sets. \\
+The CTW algorithm needs the counts for the suffixes, and the higher layers of our transformer construction are mostly performing information aggregation.
+We conjecture that 2-layer transformers can perform reasonably well because even raw counts or partially aggregated information would allow a close-to-optimal approximation.
+We then consider such a simplified 2-layer transformer, by providing one feed-forward (FF) layer with the probability estimates and various configurations of the counts directly.
+The FF layer can be trained to approximate the proper blending coefficients using this information.
+We implement several synthetic transformer layers, and experiments show that their performances indeed match our conjectures.